 John and Janet established their suburban homestead on a half-acre lot in the Wynfield Creek neighborhood in 1995, and strive for a simple, authentic life.
 In 2014, John became a certified Square Foot Gardening instructor and frequently offers talks and demonstrations on the subject.
 At the homestead, he maintains a potager (kitchen garden) of Square Foot beds which produce bountiful crops of lettuce, carrots, beans, squash, tomatoes, strawberries, spinach, radishes and kale.
-Beginning in the spring of 2018, John is planting a larger market garden on a site in Anson County with the intent of offering "heirloom produce from our garden to your table" at the Wadesboro Farmers Market in the summer.
+In the future, the Mareks also plan a larger market garden on a leased plot near the homestead and hope to offer "heirloom produce from our garden to your table" at local farmers' markets.

 John currently divides his time between the Wynfield Creek Homestead and his economic development practice in Anson County.
-Although he has no plans to "retire," he would ultimately like to take on an advisory role in rural development and devote more time to his writing, market gardening and fishing business.
+Although he has no plans to "retire," he would ultimately like to take on an advisory role in rural development and devote more time to writing and market gardening.
 Until that happens, he will continue to share his life outdoors from backroad convenience stores, covered foot bridges, swaying hammocks and the driver's seat of his vintage Jeep Wrangler, wherever it may take him.